ChironSZTE/cave-of-chiron/_pages/topics/docker/volumes.md

 The "mount" syntax may be easier to understand, but it is much longer.
 It consists of comma separated key-value pairs.
 Keys are `source`, `destination`, `type`, `readonly` and `volume-opt`, several of which has a shortened version.
-`volume-opt` makes it possible to select a storage driver and pass configuration options to it.
+`volume-opt` makes it possible to pass configuration options to the selected volume driver.

 Example volume specification wih the "mount" syntax: